-Figure 6 provides data from 14 institutions with attributed new green finance commitments to the defined categories for 2012.
-Approximately 5 bn.
-US\$ of the total 95 bn.
-US\$ of new green finance commitments for 2012 were not attributed to any categories.
-Of the total attributed green finance commitments in 2012, approximately 72% is for clean energy and mitigation of greenhouse gas emissions projects; approximately 16% is for adaptation to climate change projects; and approximately 11% is for "other" environmental projects.
-The new category for this year for projects with elements of both mitigation and adaptation comprises approximately 1% of the total attributed green finance bn.
-US\$.
-The adaptation to climate change projects category also increased from approximately 6 bn.
-US\$ in 2011 to 14 bn.
-US\$ in 2012.
+Figure 6 below provides data from 114 institutions with attributed new green finance commitments to the defined categories for 2012.
+Approximately 5 billion US\$ of the total 943 billion US\$ of new green finance commitments for 2012 were not attributed to any categories.
+Of the total attributed green finance commitments in 2012, approximately 73% is for clean energy and mitigation of greenhouse gas emissions projects, approximately 16% is for financial commitments have increased for the 'other' environment projects categories from approximately 4 billion US\$ in 2011 to 9 billion US\$ in 2012.
+The share of the clean energy and mitigation of greenhouse gas emissions projects increased from approximately 51 billion US\$ in 2011 to 645 billion US\$.
+The adaptation to climate change projects category also increased from approximately 6 billion US\$ in 2011 to 14 billion US\$ in 2012.

-Approximately 1 bn.
-US\$ of the attributed green finance commitments were placed in the new category for projects with elements of both mitigation and adaptation activities.
+Approximately 981 million US\$ of the attributed green finance commitments were placed in the new category for projects with elements of both mitigation and adaptation activities.
 As further details on the combined mitigation and adaptation category has not been provided, a further section has not been dedicated to reporting these results.
 Providing further methodological guidance to allow for the capture of overlaps between other categories could provide increased transparency in the reporting of attributed green finance commitments.